 Littoral combat ship mission modules

 The mission modules will have the capability to be changed, tested and working within 24h.
 Northrop Grumman has been appointed as mission package integrator.

 Mission packages will be mine warfare (MIW), anti-submarine warfare (ASW) and anti-surface warfare (SUW).

 The mission modules may be integrated into standard-sized containers that can be installed in the ship and other systems will be transferred onto the ship on pallets.
 The mission systems will be connected to the ship's network and communicate with the other ship systems and other surface ships and aircraft.

 The MIW module includes the AN / WLD-1 remote mine-hunting system, AN / AQS-20A sonar mine detecting set, organic airborne surface influence sweep, airborne laser mine detection system and airborne mine neutralisation system.

 The ASW module includes the Sea TALON (tactical littoral ocean network) undersea surveillance system, being developed by Lockheed Martin Maritime Systems & Sensors, which integrates a range of acoustic sensors with semi-submersible vehicles and network-centric communications.

 Passive sensors include the advanced deployable system (ADS), a rapidly deployable bottom array acoustic surveillance system.
 The semi-submersible, the AN/WLD-1 with an ASW mission system, tows a remote-towed active source (RTAS), a multiband transducer with a remote towed array multi-function sonar.

 The ASW module also includes systems to be deployed from the MH-60R helicopter (mk54 torpedoes, sonobuoys, Raytheon AN/AQS-22 airborne low-frequency sonar) and unmanned surface vehicles, USVs (dipping sonar, multi-static active sonar and ULITE ultra-lightweight towed array).

 General Dynamics Robotics was awarded a contract for four USVs for the ASW module in October 2006.

-The 11m Fleet-class USV weighs about 7.7t, has a payload of about 2,270kg, speed of 35kt and is capable of operating continuously for over 24h.
+The 11m Fleet-class USV weighs about 7.7t, has a payload of about 2,270kg, speed of 35k and is capable of operating continuously for more than 24 hours.